 1995-98: Eastern Washington

-Zac Claus begins his third season as an assistant coach at the University of Nevada this year and ninth working in the Wolf Pack basketball program.
+Zac Claus enters his fourth season as an assistant coach at the University of Nevada this year and 10th working in the Wolf Pack basketball program.
 After six seasons as Nevada's director of basketball operations he was named an assistant coach in 2011 and helped the Pack win the Western Athletic Conference title in his first year.

 In his first year as an assistant coach all five Pack starters earned postseason honors with guard Deonte Burton being named the WAC Player of the Year and to the AP honorable mention All-America team.

-The Wolf Pack has also seen great success on the academic front under Claus' leadership with 20 Nevada men's basketball student-athletes graduating in the last eight years.
+The Wolf Pack has also seen great success on the academic front under Claus' leadership with 22 Nevada men's basketball student-athletes graduating in the last nine years.
 Nevada has also had six WAC Academic selections, while Luke Babbitt, a first round NBA pick, earned second-team Academic All-America honors in 2010, the first Academic All-American in program history.